Dinah Lee: 1964-1965: New Zealand, USA, UK

 Upon return to Auckland, Lee issued her fourth Viking single, "Who Stole the Sugar?" in November.
-She featured on two half-hour specials on New Zealand TV, while "I'm Walking" was issued as her next Australian single by HMV.
+She featured on two half-hour specials on New Zealand TV, while "I'm Walking" was issued as her next Australian single by His Master's Voice.
 By year's end, Viking had also released two extended plays, Don't You Know... and Yeah, Yeah We Love Them All and her debut album, Introducing Dinah Lee.

 In early 1965, Lee appeared on Australian TV shows, Bandstand and Saturday Date.
-One of her Bandstand performances was at Myer Music Bowl with headlining Jamaican Blue beat singer Millie Small.
+One of her Bandstand performances was at Myer Music Bowl with headlining Jamaican Blue beat singer Millie Small, and meeting her manager Chris Blackwell.
 Lee travelled to the United States to appear on Shindig! – she sang with Glen Campbell – and on other TV shows.
-Lee then went to the United Kingdom where she released, "I'll Forgive You Then Forget You" on Island Records' label Aladdin.
+Lee then went to the United Kingdom and stayed with Millie Small.
+She released two UK singles in 1965: "I'll Forgive You Then Forget You" and "I Can't Believe What You Say" on Island Records' label Aladdin (owned by Chris Blackwell), and appeared on Thank Your Lucky Stars.
 In August–September, Lee toured New Zealand and Australia with US pop sensation, P.J.
 Proby – noted for splitting his pants on stage in the UK in February – who had been banned by the BBC.
-In Australia, HMV released "Let Me In" to coincide with the tour.
+In Australia, His Master's Voice released "Let Me In" to coincide with the tour.
 Lee won 'Entertainer of the Year' at New Zealand's inaugural NEBOA Awards in late September – soon after she decided to base herself in Australia.
 Late in the year, Viking released a string of singles, "He Can't Do the Blue Beat", "Nitty Gritty" and "That's it I Quit", in New Zealand.
 In November, they released her second studio album, The Sound of Dinah Lee.